Sylius/Sylius/UPGRADE-1.9.md

     Replace `Symfony\Component\Translation\TranslatorInterface` with `Symfony\Contracts\Translation\TranslatorInterface` in your codebase.

-1. We've changed `/new-api` prefix to `/api/v2`.
-If you're using API, replace api request url to `/api/v2`.
+1. `/new-api` prefix has been changed to `/api/v2`.
+Please adjust your routes accordingly.
-   Old api is hardcoded to `/api/v1`.
+   Admin api is hardcoded to `/api/v1`.